tozielinski/pp-php-ec-example/README.md

 ## Attention

 the approval window will not close automatically, because the return_url is missing in the payload/payment_source/experience_context!
-Close the tab or window manually and go back to the checkout-window.
+After the approval, close the tab or window manually and go back to the checkout-window.